IanHo2019/DID_Handbook/README.md

 ### Interaction-Weighted Estimator for DID
+[Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) formalize the assumptions for identification of coefficients in a static/dynamic TWFE model.
+Specifically, if treatment effects vary across time (i.e., $\beta_k$ changes with $k$), then the estimator in a static TWFE model will be biased, but the estimator in a dynamic TWFE model is still valid under the homogeneity assumption (i.e., $\beta_k$ doesn't change across treated groups).
+Sadly, when heterogeneous treatment effects are allowed, estimators in both static and dynamic TWFE models are biased.

-[Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) propose an interaction-weighted (IW) estimator.
-Their estimator improves upon the TWFE estimator by estimating an interpretable weighted average of **cohort-specific average treatment effect on the treated (CATT)**.
+In response to the contamination in the TWFE models, [Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) propose an interaction-weighted (IW) estimator.
+Their estimator improves by estimating an interpretable weighted average of **cohort-specific average treatment effect on the treated (CATT)**.
 Here, a *cohort* is defined as a group consisting of all units that were first treated at the same time.

 One of the authors, [Liyang Sun](https://lsun20.github.io/) (MIT), wrote a Stata package `eventstudyinteract` for implementing their IW estimator and constructing confidence interval for the estimation.
 To use the `eventstudyinteract` command, we have to install one more package: `avar`.
 The basic syntax is below:
 ```stata